iSEE/iSEE/README.md

 :white_check_mark: **Column data plot**: Adaptive plot of any one or two sample metadata.
 A scatter, violin, or square design is dynamically applied according to the continuous or discrete nature of the metadata.

-:white_check_mark: **Feature assay plot**: Adaptive plot of expression data for any two features or one feature against one sample metadata.
+:white_check_mark: **Feature assay plot**: Adaptive plot of expression data across samples for any two features or one feature against one sample metadata.

 :white_check_mark: **Column statistics table**: Table of sample metadata.